The 6 Bs of talent management: How to protect your competitive edge

 We’ve all heard before that a business’ greatest asset is its people.
 Today, in a world marked by uncertainty this statement could not be more true - as it’s the capabilities and ingenuity of people that will guide businesses through the long journey towards recovery.

-For those businesses who have star talent within their organisation, these issues become more important – in a competitive environment, they need to not only retain these star players but also reskill them to succeed in a COVID-19 world.
+For those businesses who have star talent within their organisation, these issues become more important - in a competitive environment, they need to not only retain these star players but also reskill them to succeed in uncertain times.

 What are the 6Bs of talent management?